cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 The Cache store must be aware if writes happen to a combined `KVStore` or `SCStore`.
 The proposed solution is to return different cache instances for each method of `StoreAccess` interface.
 More specifically, when starting a transaction, we will create create 3 cache instances (for CombinedKVStore, SS and SC).

-### Refactor MultiStore
+### MultiStore Refactor

-The Stargate `/store` implementation (store/v1) adds an additional layer in the SDK store construction - the `MultiStore` structure.
-The multistore exists to support the modularity of the Cosmos SDK - each module is using its own instance of IAVL, but in the current implementation, all instances share the same database.
-The latter indicates, however, that the implementation doesn't provide true modularity.
-Instead it causes problems related to race condition and atomic DB commits (see: [\#6370](https://github.com/cosmos/cosmos-sdk/issues/6370) and [discussion](https://github.com/cosmos/cosmos-sdk/discussions/8297#discussioncomment-757043)).
+The Stargate `/store` implementation (store/v1) has an additional layer in the SDK store construction - the `MultiStore` structure.
+The multistore exists to support the modularity of the Cosmos SDK - each module is using its own instance of IAVL with independent commit phase.
+It causes problems related to race condition and atomic DB commits (see: [\#6370](https://github.com/cosmos/cosmos-sdk/issues/6370) and [discussion](https://github.com/cosmos/cosmos-sdk/discussions/8297#discussioncomment-757043)).

-We propose to reduce the multistore concept from the SDK, and to use a single instance of `SC` and `SS` in a `RootStore` object.
+We propose to simplify the multistore concept in the Cosmos SDK: use a single instance of `SC` and `SS` in a `RootStore` object.
 To avoid confusion, we should rename the `MultiStore` interface to `RootStore`.
 The `RootStore` will have the following interface; the methods for configuring tracing and listeners are omitted for brevity.

 ```go
 // Used where read-only access to versions is needed.